umn-gis-5574/syllabus/syllabus.md

 Available for any student.
 I recommend signing up for it, as it's worth it if only for the $100 Digital Ocean credit.
 https://education.github.com/pack

-#### Using your own laptop

-Since most of what we'll be working on is web-based, if you have a laptop you can use that for all of our assignments.
-That said, we will still meet in the 455 computer lab, so you definitely don't need a laptop.
-For installing stuff, it will be more flexible if you bring your own machine.

 ### Potential list of technologies/topics (no particular order)
 + Basic comparison of mapping libraries
 + MapBox